Scott Tanser: St Mirren

 On 7 June 2021, Tanser signed a one-year contract with Scottish Premiership club St Mirren, with an option for a further year.
 He established himself as a popular player at St Mirren Park for what the Daily Record called his "marauding runs down the left flank and his wicked deliveries into the box" and kept his first-team place after Jim Goodwin's departure in February.
 He signed a two-year contract extension with the club in May 2022.
 Manager Stephen Robinson commented that Tanser was "one of the best left-backs in this league".
+In October 2022, Tanser was involved in a car crash that left his wife injured; Robinson said that the accident "puts football into perspective".
+He featured 35 times across the 2022–23 campaign.

+In October 2023, Tanser extended his contract with Saints until the summer of 2026.
+He said he was very happy after making his 100th club appearance in January.
+By March, he had made more crosses than any other player in the division that season, creating 28 chances and four assists.
+He was named in the Premiership Team of the Week after scoring in a 3–1 with at Dundee on 4 May.
+He ended the 2023–24 season with 42 appearances to his name.
+He featured 32 times in the 2024–25 campaign, being sent off twice in games against Motherwell and Ross County.
+The St Mirren website described his sending off at Motherwell as "an incredibly harsh decision".